keithalewis/papers/ftap.md

 model stock prices.
 The latter two won Nobel prizes "for a new method to determine the value of derivatives."

-The value of a derivative is the cost of setting up the initial hedge.
+The B-S/M value of a derivative is the cost of setting up the initial replicating hedge.
 An unfortunate artifact of the mathematical theory is that their hedge requires continuous rebalancing.
-This is simply impossible in practice.
-Their theory offers no insight useful to practitioners who need to determine when to adjust their hedge.
+This is not possible in practice and their theory offers no insight useful to practitioners who need to determine how and when to adjust their hedge.

 Our unified approach requires far less mathematics than the standard theory.
+It also highlights the important questions of how and when to hedge.

-A complete review of what is required follows.
+A complete review of the prerequisite mathematics follows.

 ### Outcomes

 The _outcomes_ that can happen are modeled by a set, $\Omega$.
-In the Black-Scholes/Merton model
-$\Omega = C[0,\infty)$, the set of continuous functions from now into the future.
-They model the possible future stock price movements.
+In the Black-Scholes/Merton model $\Omega = C[0,\infty)$, the set of continuous functions from now into the future.
+This models the (logarithm of) possible future stock price movements.

 The set of possible outcomes can contain historical information and data other than prices.
 Many models involving trading strategies do.

 ### Algebras
 An _algebra_, $\AA$, is a collection of subsets of $\Omega$ closed under complement and union.
 Elements of $\AA$ are called _events_.
 It is customary to assume the empty set, hence $\Omega$, belongs to an algebra.

 An _atom_, $A\in\AA$ has the property $B\subseteq A$ and
 $B\in\AA$ implies $B = \emptyset$ or $B = A$.